bellsandwhistlesdesigns/bellsandwhistlesdesigns.github.io/README.md

 # bellsandwhistlesdesigns.github.io
-Official site for Bells and Whistles Designs - created by Douglas Moth
+Official site for Bells and Whistles Designs - all code and designs created by Douglas Moth

 # Learn To Draw a Google Play Store App